 As you can see in Table 4, the top carriers moved around quite a bit on premium AND some of the guarantees were impacted.
 This new order is likely to change which carrier the advisor and clients select to write the coverage.

 The advance product design used in this case shows the clients that you possess the ability to understand product nuances, can commit to doing the necessary homework, and, most importantly, are dedicated to their best interests!
-The AgencyONE Case Design team is committed to making sure that you have ALL the pertinent information so that you and your clients can make the most informed decision relative to their financial and risk management needs.
+The AgencyONE Case Design team is committed to making sure that you have ALL the pertinent information so that you and your clients can make the most informed decision relative to obtain the right life insurance their financial and risk management needs.